TheOnceAndFutureSmalltalker/vehicle_detection/writeup.md

 In developing a search strategy, first off, I don't want to search  anywhere cars are not likely to appear.
 So obviously, avoid the sky, trees, buildings, etc.  Also, I opted for keeping the search simple.
 Not too many offsets, etc.  The window search development code is in the jupyter notebook vehicle_detection.ipynb in the code cell with the same title as the this section.

 #### Y Axis Search
-After reviewing several frames from the video, I decided to start Y axis searching at 400 - elimnating sky, trees, etc.  The larger the window dimension, the farther down the Y axis I went.
+After reviewing several frames from the video, I decided to start Y axis searching at 400 - eliminating sky, trees, etc.  The larger the window dimension, the farther down the Y axis I went.
 I did not see a need to conduct the search all the way to the bottom of the image.

 #### X Axis Search
 I chose not to narrow the search along the X axis.
 This is because the road can swerve right or left.
-Also, as in the project video, the car is in the left most lane of 3 lanes and cars in the right most lane.
-In such cases, cars can appear at the far edges of the image.
+Also, as in the project video, the car is in the left most lane of 3 lanes and other cars may appear in the right most lane.
+In such cases, these cars can appear at the far edges of the image.
 There are clear examples of this in the figures below.

 #### Other Considerations
 A final consideration in window search is computation costs.
 The more windows, the longer it takes to process a frame.
 So any additional windows in the search need to provide a definite benefit for the cost.
 Several attempts at adding windows, new dimensions, etc. did not yield any significant increase in results.